Microservices architecture style

 The API Gateway can perform other cross-cutting functions such as authentication, logging, SSL termination, and load balancing.

-Mixed technology stacks.
-Teams can pick the technology that best fits their service.
+Mix of technologies.
+Teams can pick the technology that best fits their service, using a mix of technology stacks as appropriate.

 Complexity.
 A microservices application has more moving parts than the equivalent monolithic application.
 Each service is simpler, but the entire system as a whole is more complex.

-Development and test.
-Developing against service dependencies requires a different approach.
-Existing tools are not necessarily designed to work with service dependencies.
+Development and testing.
+Writing a small service that relies on other dependent services requires a different approach than a writing a traditional monolithic or layered application.
+Existing tools are not always designed to work with service dependencies.
 Refactoring across service boundaries can be difficult.
 It is also challenging to test service dependencies, especially when the application is evolving quickly.

 Lack of governance.
 The decentralized approach to building microservices has advantages, but it can also lead to problems.
 You may end up with so many different languages and frameworks that the application becomes hard to maintain.
 It may be useful to put some project-wide standards in place, without overly restricting teams' flexibility.
 This especially applies to cross-cutting functionality such as logging.